-Wave Reflection Model The simplified 2D representation of the flow shown in Fig. 4 is sufficient to explain some (but not all) of the features of the pressure traces.
+The simplified 2D representation of the flow shown in Fig. 4 is sufficient to explain some (but not all) of the features of the pressure traces.
 For instance, the period of the observed pressure spikes is very close to the value $\tau \approx 4h/c$ that would be expected for acoustic waves in a 2D channel.
-For example, when h/d = 0.50, the expected period is $\tau = 68\mu s$ and the measured periods are typically 60-70 $\mu s$ .
+For example, when h/d = 0.50, the expected period is $\tau = 68 \,\mu\text{s}$ and the measured periods are typically 60-70 $\mu\text{s}$ .
 Other features of the pressure traces, however, are governed by three-dimensional effects involving the curvature of the pipe wall.

 The most striking of these three dimensional effects is that the peak pressure below the water is much greater than would be expected from a two dimensional model.
 For example, consider the prediction one would make if the pipe were modeled as a 2D planar channel instead of a circular pipe.
-For the given test conditions, the detonation pressure satisfies $\frac{\Delta P}{\rho{cU}} \sim 0.0004 << 1$ , meaning that the oblique shocks in the water are merely acoustic waves.
-Since the detonation pressure (~1.87 MPa) is much larger than the initial pressure (~0.1 MPa), the expected peak pressure based on the 2D planar model would then be about twice the peak detonation pressure.
+For the given test conditions, the detonation pressure satisfies $\frac{\Delta P}{\rho_w cU} \sim 0.0004 << 1$ (i.e., the flow deflection angle behind the oblique shock wave is small), meaning that the oblique shocks in the water are merely acoustic waves.
+Since the detonation pressure ( $\sim 1.87$ MPa) is much larger than the initial pressure ( $\sim 0.1$ MPa), the expected peak pressure based on the 2D planar model would then be about twice the peak detonation pressure.
 In contrast, the pressures observed in this experiment are 4-6 times the peak detonation pressure.